vatesfr/xen-orchestra/docs/docs/backups-and-dr/backup-features-and-settings.md

 ## Restore a backup

-All your scheduled backups are accessible in the **Backup → Restore** view of Xen Orchestra.
+All your scheduled backups are accessible in Xen Orchestra's **Backup → Restore** view.

-1. Search the VM name and click the **Restore** icon (blue button with a white arrow) on its line.
+1. Search the VM name.
+On the line corresponding to your VM, click the **Restore** icon (the blue button with a white arrow).
 2. Choose the backup you want to restore.
 3. Select the SR where you want to restore it: this is the **main SR**, used by every disk that has no SR of its own.
 4. For an incremental backup, you can also [choose what to do with each disk](#restore-disk-targets).